sindresorhus/eslint-formatter-pretty/readme.md

 ## Tips

-In iTerm, <kbd>Command</kbd>-click the filename header to open the file in your editor.
+In terminals with [hyperlink support](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda#supporting-apps), click the filename header to open the file in your editor, or click a rule ID to open its documentation.

-In [terminals with support for hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda#supporting-apps), <kbd>Command</kbd>-click the rule ID to open its docs.
+In iTerm, <kbd>Command</kbd>-click the filename headers (like `index.js`) to open files at the specific line and column.